Rating: ![]()

 USM labeled it 13-up, but it should be 16-up on account of blunt sexuality, a lot of nudity, and generally crude behavior.

-Violence: 3 - Actually some fairly serious and bloody fights at the beginning.
+Violence: 3 - Some fairly serious and bloody fights at the beginning.

-Nudity: 4 - Not particularly detailed, but there were several extended nude scenes, including one with a young male.
+Nudity: 4 - Not particularly detailed, but there are several extended nude scenes, including one with a young male.

 Sex/Mature Themes: 3 - A lot of groping and fondling, with more implied.